 Choosing a Major

 There are no preferred nor recommended majors for someone who wants to go to veterinary school.
 It is recommended that a student select a major because they are interested in the course of study and because it can provide them a good "Plan B" career in case they change their mind about veterinary school.
-CSU offers over 60 majors and a wealth of strong science courses which fulfill the required coursework for CSU's veterinary school and help to provide excellent content to prepare students for the courses in the veterinary program.
+CSU offers over 60 majors and a wealth of strong science courses which fulfill the required coursework for CSU's veterinary program and help to provide excellent content to prepare students for the courses in the veterinary program.

 When the problem is one of choosing between different majors of interest, visit the key adviser for any department you are considering.
 Discuss with the key adviser the departmental programs various options and what employment is found by graduates in that major.